waltherg/backup.waltherg.github.io/_posts/2014-01-09-Crank_Nicolson_Runge_Kutta.md

 layout: default
 title: "Combining Crank-Nicolson and Runge-Kutta to Solve a Reaction-Diffusion System"
 date: 2014-01-09
-tags: Python Numpy Numerical-Analysis Partial-Differential-Equation
+tags: Python Numpy Numerical-Analysis Partial-Differential-Equation popular
 ---

 # Combining Crank-Nicolson and Runge-Kutta to Solve a Reaction-Diffusion System